-The following tables set forth by level, within the fair value hierarchy, a summary of the Plan's investments measured at fair value as of December 31, 2018 and 2017.
-As of both December 31, 2018 and 2017, approximately 87% of the assets are held in pooled funds and are measured using a NAV.
+The following tables set forth by level, within the fair value hierarchy, a summary of the Plan's investments measured at fair value as of December 31, 2019 and 2018.
+As of December 31, 2019 and 2018, approximately 88% and 87% of the assets, respectively, are held in pooled funds and are measured using a NAV.
 Accordingly, such assets do not meet the Level 1, Level 2 or Level 3 criteria of the fair value hierarchy.